Oslo's main station: Location map

 Station overview

-Oslo Sentral consists of a modern station building dating from 1980 standing side-by-side with the original station building from 1882, now converted into a retail mall and food hall.
+Oslo Sentral consists of a modern station building dating from 1980 standing side-by-side with the original station building of 1882, with its trainshed converted into a retail mall and food hall.
 The main entrance is in the centre of the photo below, marked Oslo Sentralstasjon.
 Immediately inside this entrance you go up escalators or steps to a long station hall leading to a broad concourse with the main departure board and slopes & travelators down to platforms 1-12.
 Platforms 13-19 are over to the right, at the eastern end of the original trainshed.
-Photos in this section are courtesy of Richard Alderton.
+Photos in this section are courtesy of Richard Alderton except where shown.

 Oslo Sentral station exterior